Widespread Panic: 2006–2014: Jimmy Herring joins

-In late 2006, Fayetteville, North Carolina native Jimmy Herring joined the band in the role of lead guitarist.
-His first shows started their fall tour with three nights at Radio City Music Hall in New York City.

-Panic's 7th annual New Year's shows on December 30 and 31, 2007, marked their 15th and 16th sellout performance at Philips Arena.
+In late 2006, Jimmy Herring from Fayetteville, North Carolina, joined the band as lead guitarist.
+His began a fall tour with three nights at Radio City Music Hall in New York City.
+Widespread Panic's 7th annual New Year's shows on December 30 and 31, 2007, marked their 15th and 16th sellout performance at Philips Arena.
 The band released their 10th album, Free Somehow, on February 12, 2008.
 It, too, was recorded with producer Terry Manning at Compass Point Studios.

-Following the release of the new studio album, Widespread Panic began to release vintage concert performances from the Widespread Panic Archives.
-Carbondale 2000 was released on June 10, 2008, followed by Valdosta 1989 released on February 24, 2009, and Huntsville 1996 released on June 23, 2009.
-The band will continue to dig into their show archives, which encompasses the past 25 years, and release these shows as multi-track recordings.
+After the release of the new studio album, Widespread Panic began to release vintage concert performances from the Widespread Panic Archives.
+Carbondale 2000 was released on June 10, 2008, followed by Valdosta 1989 released on February 24, 2009, and Huntsville 1996 which came out on June 23, 2009.
+The band plans to continue to dig into their show archives and release songs from the shows as multi-track recordings.
 June 27, 2008, marked the band's 32nd sold-out show at Red Rocks Amphitheatre.
-This was more than any other band in the venue's history.
-Mayor John Hickenlooper proclaimed Friday, June 27 "Widespread Panic Day" in the City and County of Denver.

-The same year, Widespread Panic was inducted into the Georgia Music Hall of Fame on September 20.
+The audience was larger than that for any other band in the venue's history.
+Mayor John Hickenlooper proclaimed Friday, June 27 "Widespread Panic Day" in the city and county of Denver.
+In the same year, the band was inducted into the Georgia Music Hall of Fame on September 20.

-The band continued to tour throughout the rest of 2008 and the spring of 2009.
-In the summer of 2009, Widespread Panic teamed up with fellow southern rockers, The Allman Brothers to do a summer and fall co-headlining tour.
+They toured for the rest of 2008 and the spring of 2009.
+In the summer of 2009, Widespread Panic teamed with fellow southern rockers, The Allman Brothers on a summer and fall co-headlining tour.
 In March 2010, it was announced that Widespread Panic would be releasing a new album entitled Dirty Side Down on May 25, 2010.
-2010 would also see the release of Live in the Classic City II, containing music from its 2000 shows.

-On September 29, 2010, Widespread keyboardist Jojo Herman announced that the band would be going on hiatus in 2012.
-In an interview with The Vanderbilt Hustler, Herman explained, "Next year will be our 25th anniversary.
-After that, we're probably going to call it (quits) for awhile.
-So we're looking forward to next year and going out on a high note."
+Live in the Classic City II, containing music from its 2000 shows, came out in 2010.
+On September 29, 2010, Widespread Panic keyboardist Jojo Herman announced that the band would be going on hiatus in 2012.
+In an interview with The Vanderbilt Hustler, Herman said, "Next year will be our 25th anniversary.
+After that, we're probably going to call it (quits) for a while... we're looking forward to next year and going out on a high note."